markr90/Chip8Emulator/README.md

 ## CPU clock design

 Cpu runs at 540 Hz.
-A stopwatch is used to render the images at 60 Hz.
-Every framerate cycle the CPU will calculate 540 / 60 = 9 cpu cycles.
+A stopwatch keeps track of when a cpu cycle has passed and when a frame needs to be rendered (60Hz).